KarcsiFarkas/management-system/OS_install/README.md

    * **Image**: instant boot with cloud images
    * **PXE**: suitable for baremetal and network installs

+## Default Post-Install Tools

+The Ubuntu Ansible playbook provisions a baseline toolbox so freshly created hosts are immediately useful.
+In addition to the minimal packages, it now installs the graphical Bacula console (`bacula-console-qt`) for backup administration and the Helix editor (`helix`) for on-box editing out of the box.
+See `ansible/playbooks/ubuntu_install.yml` for the authoritative task list.

 ## Authentication

 - **Proxmox**: Use environment variables `PM_API_TOKEN_ID` and `PM_API_TOKEN_SECRET`